-Another sign of the times: Google Maps, a main tool that we have used a thousand times to find clubs and places to go, is adding new features… to avoid finding other people.
+Another sign of the times: Google Maps, a core tool we've used a thousand times when navigating home or to find clubs and places to go, is adding new features ... to avoid finding other people.

 Maps' new tool, called "busyness trends" will show areas where crowds are likely to be.
 In this way all users will know what they are getting into: they can go there if they like to be among people, or avoid crowds and gatherings.